Consensys/doc.goquorum/docs/Concepts/Qubernetes/Qubernetes-Overview.md

 ## Minimal configuration

-Quberentes implements config as code, and runs off a minimal configuration file called `qubernetes.yaml` or `qubernetes-generated.yaml`.
+Qubernetes implements config as code, and runs off a minimal configuration file called `qubernetes.yaml` or `qubernetes-generated.yaml`.
 The configuration file can be created and modified:

 * Manually